Critical Thinking [noun]

-For primary pupils, the SMART rules offer straightforward memorable safety messages including specific guidance on how to find reliable content.
+For primary pupils, the Digiduck and Smartie stories, and SMART rules, offer straightforward memorable safety messages including specific guidance relating to reliable content.
 You can also support pupils by modelling critical thinking during lessons.
 Speaking aloud whilst looking at online content and asking questions like ‘can that really be true?’ or ‘does this match up with what I already know about this topic?’ can help pupils grasp what critical thinking means in practical terms.

 For secondary pupils you may want to look more closely at the idea of ‘Fake News’ as well as reliability of information found on social media.
-For resources on Fake News have a look at the BBC School Report or for social media try Media Smart.
-Older children may also benefit from discussion around online propaganda.
+For resources on Fake News and reliability of information online, for all age groups, have a look at the resources for Safer Internet Day 2021 or for social media try Media Smart.

 Top tips to share with pupils: